 Want to learn more about Pseudonymous Bosch?
 Click here to visit his website!

-We're delighted to talk with Joseph Delaney, author of The Last Apprentice series for young adult readers.
+This April, our guest will be Joseph Delaney, author of The Last Apprentice series for young adult readers.

 Premiere date: April 18, 2009